Modern Premises Set In a Picturesque Location

 Dr Clare Matthews works 3 days a week between Uffculme and Cullompton surgeries.
 She worked as a Retainer before joining the practice in 2000.
 Dr Matthew's main interest is women's and sexual health.

-Dr Hilary Harris is a part time partner working two days a week, Tuesdays and Thursdays.
+Dr Hilary Harris is a part time partner working Tuesdays and Thursdays.
 Dr Harris has been a GP at College Surgery since 1998.
-She enjoys the variety of General Practice and has valued getting to know a group of patients over many years and seeing them through various life events and health issues.
-Her interests include walking, cycling, gardening and anything that involves being in the fresh air.
+She enjoys the variety of General Practice and her interests include walking, cycling, gardening and anything that involves being in the fresh air.

 Dr James Rowbury has been a full time partner since 2004.
 He trained at UCL London qualifying in 1998.
 Dr Rowbury's interests include training, primary CVD prevention and general practice.

 Dr John Kekwick was born and raised in rural mid Devon.
-Having left to undertake undergraduate Medical training in Liverpool, he then moved to Bristol in 2004 where he completed his training in General Practice.
-Having undertaken various locum positions in the area he was delighted to take up the position at College Surgery in October 2011.
+Having left to undertaken undergraduate Medical training in Liverpool, he moved to Bristol where he completed his training in General Practice.
+He was delighted to take up the position at College Surgery in October 2011.

 Dr Greenwood was born and raised on a smallholding in rural Hampshire.
 He moved to Cardiff to undertake undergraduate medical training, graduating in 2005 and completed his training as a GP in 2010.

 Dr Tat started undergraduate medical training in 2004 at the Hull York Medical School and she has since worked in Yorkshire, until commencing GP training in Exeter in 2011.
 Being Devon born and bred, the decision to come home was an easy one!